Efficiency in Lung Transplant Allocation Strategies: Introduction

 A comprehensive simulation study is conducted with model parameters estimated from the national lung transplantation data provided by UNOS to examine the effect of the proposed strategy comparing to the current LAS system.
 Results suggest that the proposed allocation strategy can provide a gain of at least 7\% in expected average total life relative to the LAS.

+We further extend the single-organ-type results to the case of multiple organ types.
+The optimal transplantation rates for all organ types are derived and an allocation strategy to match and allocate organs of each type to patients is developed based on monotonicity properties of the optimal allocation rates.

+We would also like to note that although our focus in this article is on lung transplantation, the model and methods developed can be applied to a wide range of applications, including the transplantation and matching of other organ types and allocations of scarce (medical) resources to candidates in complex transitions of states in general.

 In what follows, Section \ref{sect: model} introduces notation in modeling the lung transplantation waiting list.
 Section \ref{sect: optimization} characterizes the comparison of allocation rules in terms of a constrained optimization problem and states the optimal solution.
 Section \ref{sect: strategy} proposes a practical allocation strategy in terms of an allocation index based on the optimal solution.
+Section \ref{sect: multi} extends the results to the multiple-organ-type case.
 Section \ref{sect: comparison} compares average total life of patients with the proposed allocation strategy and the LAS in simulation studies.
-Proofs of the theoretical results are postponed to the Appendix.
+Section \ref{sec: multiple numeric} provides further numerical results of the multiple organ type scenario.
+Proofs of the theoretical results are postponed to the Appendix and Supplementary Material.